Have you Decided on a Major?

 - Visit with your academic advisor and talk about degree plans and course requirements in your area(s) of interest.

 - Use Choices, a computer-based career exploration program, to assess your work-related interests, abilities, and values, and to identity possible academic majors and/or career options.
 Choices can also help you learn about occupations, develop a resume, and create a career plan.

-- Stop by Counseling and Psychological Services to speak with a professional counselors or stop by the University Career Center to speak with a peer career advisor.
+- Stop by Counseling and Psychological Services to speak with a professional counselor or stop by the University Career Center to speak with a peer career advisor.
 They can suggest several options to help clarify your academic and occupational goals.

 - Connect with one of the many professional student organizations on campus.
 Attend a meeting and talk to the members about their academic majors and career goals.
 The Student Engagement & Leadership Center has a complete list of student organizations.

 - Attend one of the job fairs sponsored by the University Career Center before you're ready to get a job.
 Use this opportunity to interview employers about the jobs they offer, the educational requirements for those jobs, and the job outlook within those fields.

 - Volunteer or intern at an organization or business related to your career interests.
 The University Career Center can help you to connect with appropriate internships.